SMB Relay Attack is a type of attack which relies on NTLM Version 2 authentication that is normally used in most companies.

 What’s described above is the SMB Relay Attack, and as already mentioned, works in most infrastructures.
 Knowing how fairly easy this attack is, it’s pertinent to know how it works and how to prevent it.
 In today’s post, I will demonstrate, first, the attack and then we will discuss how best to prevent it.
 Let’s dive in.

 The SMB Relay Attack

-The image above represents Windows Client operating system with Task Manager opened and a lot of processes running.
-So here, we’ve got svchost.exe process with ID 964, running as a Local System account and that’s going to be the Process we will be impersonating into.
+The image above represents the Windows Client operating system with Task Manager opened and a lot of processes running.
+So here, we’ve got a svchost.exe process with ID 964, running as a Local System account and that’s going to be the Process we will be impersonating into.
 964 is the Process ID that we are interested in.

 Let me connect to the Linux box.
 For this attack, we will be using Kali Linux.
 You need to download the Python script separately.
-The name of the script is smbrelayx.py and can be found in a impacket-master set of python scripts.
+The name of the script is smbrelayx.py and can be found in an impacket-master set of python scripts.

 Let’s take a look at what the situation is.
-First of all, we need to double check our IP address configuration with the ifconfig and then we have the IP address 10.10.10.99.
+First of all, we need to double-check our IP address configuration with the ifconfig and then we have the IP address 10.10.10.99.
 This is the attacker’s machine and our victim will be the Windows Client with IP address 10.10.10.250.
 Let me also use this opportunity to start the Metasploit console, so let’s run: msfconsole.
 While Metasploit is getting started, let me explain what is actually happening here.

 At execution, we will be launching smb_rev.exe which will use the reverse TCP connectivity to connect back to us while we are listening.
 There are actually three stages of the attack: